dakhipp/graphql-services/README.md

 1. `ssh-keygen -t rsa -b 4096 -C "<your_email@example.com>" -f $HOME/.ssh/<bastion-key-name>`
 2. `cat $HOME/.ssh/<bastion-key-name>.pub | pbcopy`
 3. Paste the value in your clipboard into the `bastion_public_key` field of the `terraform.tfvars` file.

+### Commands:
+- `yarn terraform:up` - Convenience command, cd's into the terraform AWS directory and runs `terraform apply`, then cd's back into main project directory.
+- `yarn terraform:destroy` - Convenience command, cd's into the terraform AWS directory and runs `terraform destroy`, then cd's back into main project directory.

+---

+## Migrations:

+### Dev:
+In development you can trigger migration creation, application, and roll back manually using commands from package.json.
+You must have the dev environment started up, since the commands will run inside docker containers to take advantage of environment variables.

+### Prod:
+In production or any external server environment migrations will automatically be applied when deployed.
+If you need to rollback a migration you'll have to SSH into the cluster and manually apply the migration rollback using the migration binary file inside the migration container.

+### Commands:
+- `yarn migrate:create <MIGRATION_NAME>` - Creates a new migration template file.
+NOTE: Commands are ran in a docker container and require that the dev environment has been started.
+- `yarn migrate:up` - Runs the next batch of migrations.
+NOTE: Commands are ran in a docker container and require that the dev environment has been started.
+- `yarn migrate:down` - Rolls back a batch of migrations.
+NOTE: Commands are ran in a docker container and require that the dev environment has been started.